 At McNeely Stephenson, we understand that financial compensation will not undo the harm you suffered.
 But that does not mean your catastrophic injury claim is something to be taken lightly.
 The fact that you or your loved one may never fully recover from the physical injuries inflicted during the accident makes proper handling of the legal claim imperative.
 Your future depends on it.
 Contact our team of Indiana trial attorneys now to learn more about your rights.

-Newspaper reporters love to use the term “freak accident” to describe horrific incidents.
-Apparently, this terminology is meant to characterize one-of-a-kind accidents that no one could have foreseen or prevented.
-The truth is that very few (if any) accidents can be accurately described this way.
+You often hear the term “freak accident” used to describe horrific incidents.
+This terminology is meant to characterize one-of-a-kind accidents that no one could have foreseen or prevented.
+The truth is that very few accidents are without some type of fault.
 The facts surrounding a catastrophic accident are always unique, to be sure, but the conduct involved usually fits a familiar pattern.
-Here are the most common causes of catastrophic injuries, with examples of each:
+Here are the most common categories of catastrophic injury causes:

 - Recreational vehicle accidents

 2016 figures indicate that almost one million workers were seriously injured on the job that year, a fairly typical annual number.
 Many types of catastrophic injuries can occur while you are on the job:

 - Disabling burns resulting from electrocution, flammable substances, and corrosive materials

 - Workplace explosions that create catastrophic injuries such as amputations, brain injuries, and internal organ damage